cakephp/docs/en/core-libraries/components/authentication.rst

 AuthComponent API
 =================

-.. php:class:: AuthComponent

 AuthComponent is the primary interface to the built-in authorization and authentication mechanics in CakePHP.

 .. php:attr:: ajaxLogin